Create An Online Gantt Chart in Minutes

 We can organize tasks by creating a row hierarchy using the Indent tool.

-In the Gantt Chart, parent rows are grey and can't be moved.
+In the Gantt, parent rows are grey and can't be moved.
 That's because they calculate information from their child rows and will automatically adjust, as we can see when we make changes to the purple task and the orange task.

 Within the parent row, we can also see a weighted average of the 'Percent Complete' column, that will change as progress is updated, the earliest start date and the latest end date for the group of tasks rolled up into the parent row.

-To change the settings of the Gantt Chart, the button is located next to the zoom buttons.
+To change the settings of the Gantt, the button is located next to the zoom buttons.

-Here, you can change the details of how the Gantt Chart functions.
+Here, you can change the details of how the Gantt functions.

 Or, if my company didn't work on Fridays, I could press the 'Edit' button and uncheck 'Friday'.